Daily from 7pm

 *Schedules are subject to change, please check www.cinemaakil.com or www.alserkalavenue.ae for the most up-to-date schedule

 *Seating is not assigned and is on a first-come-first-seated basis

-*Your monetary support allows us to continue to bring you quality films; a contribution is applicable at entrance
+*Your monetary support allows us to continue to bring you quality films; a fixed contribution of AED35 is applicable at entrance

 *Age restrictions may apply due to the nature and suitability of the film.
 At our discretion and in accordance with regulations, we reserve the right to request proof of ID and you will be asked to leave if you are under the required age.

 *Popcorn, snacks and refreshments will be available for purchase at the space

 Based between Dubai, Muscat, Riyadh and Jeddah, Mohamed Al Kindi (Chndy) is a photographer and graphic designer from Oman.
 He is the first recipient of the Middle East Now x Crossway Foundation Residency Program.
 Chndy has shot lookbooks for streetwear brands including Vans and Carhartt WIP and has art directed campaigns and shows for the Saudi YouTube network Telfaz11.
 His work has been showcased at the Middle East Now festival in Florence, the Ali Baba Can’t Be Found Here exhibition at at the Fondazione Studio Marangoni.
 Chndy is the creator of the official poster for Saudi romantic comedy Barakah Meets Barakah directed by Mahmoud Sabbagh starring Hisham Fageeh and Fatima Al Banawi which premiered at the 66th Berlinale in 2016 and screens at NOWPLAYING in July.